 - App Config (Coming Soon)

-What is Scope Groups and Member Group Users?
+What are Scope Groups and Member Group Users?

-You can assign scope tags to an Intune admin only from role assignments blade.
+You can assign scope tags to an Intune admin only from the role assignments blade.
 You can only assign a scope tag you have in your role assignment(s).
-This is what shared by David Falkus & Dave Randall in the above mentioned ignite session.

 Intune Administrator Members are the admins that can do Intune activities.
 Member Group users are the administrators assigned to this role.

-Intune Scope Groups – Intune Admins in this Role Assignment can target policies, remote tasks or applications to these Scope Groups.
+Intune Scope Groups – Intune Admins in this Role Assignment can target policies, small tasks, or applications to these Scope Groups.
 This group is similar to limiting collection in SCCM RBAC security scopes.